 Students are responsible for obtaining, completing, and submitting a Release and Waiver of Liability; Assumption of Risk Agreement; Indemnity Agreement; and Consent to Medical Treatment and Emergency Contact Form before the activity or trip.
 The student organization advisor or trip sponsor is responsible for maintaining the form once it has been completed, as well as details of the trip, the trip roster, and, if appropriate, student contact information.
 The Release and Waiver of Liability; Assumption of Risk Agreement; Indemnity Agreement; and Consent to Medical Treatment and Emergency Contact Form may be executed once per semester only if the trip sponsor has incorporated multiple trips within the same semester and the form identifies the series of trips.

 All students traveling on an approved University-sponsored or recognized trip are subject to all University and SDBOR policies, as well as applicable federal and state laws and regulations.

+The University is not required to provide overnight accommodations during University-sponsored or controlled student activities and trips.

+If overnight accommodations are provided, bed sharing will not be allowed during University-sponsored or controlled student activity or trips.
+A “bed” may include a couch, cot, roll away, pull out bed, or similar sleeping unit.

+Students may request to share a room with another student if the students all agree to room together, provided the “one person per bed” standard is maintained.

+Exceptions to this standard may be granted only in rare circumstances by the Vice President for Student Affairs and the Provost and Vice President for Academic Affairs, in circumstances, where granting the exception would be in accordance with the best interests of the University.

+Requests for single occupancy rooms will be honored to the extent reasonably available, and provided the student agrees to be responsible for any cost differential between a single and higher occupancy room.

 Recognized student organization advisors will not be required to travel with the group as long as the members of the organization have signed and submitted the Safe Travel Agreement for travel identified during the academic year.
 Student members who travel as required by their associated recognized student organization are required to abide by the standards set forth in the Safe Travel Agreement, are responsible for their conduct subject to University Code of Student Conduct protocols, and accept the risks of their participation.